Income tax Dates

 When you submit your donation receipt in myIR, let us know how much of it you want to give to your spouse or partner.

 We'll make sure your spouse or partner gets this amount.
 They do not need to submit the receipt themselves.

 You can do this even if the receipt is in your name only.

-You can submit a receipt for a donation at any time within 4 tax years of the date of the donation.
 Any credit you are due will apply to the tax year the donation was made, not the year you submitted the receipt.

 What needs to be on your receipt

 You need a receipt for every donation you want to claim.